izdwuut/print-credentials/README.md

 Are you a fan of writing down your passwords?
 Me neither.
 I'm fond of changing my passwords on regular basis and memorizing them all.
 I also make sure to only use high entropy ones.
 Like everybody does.
 But for whatever reason you like to write them down, here is a handy utility.
 It's written in Bash and it's rad as... well, it's pretty rad.

 # How to
+1. Rename `config.cfg.dist` to `config.cfg` and setup it to your liking.
-1. Put your passwords in a `credentials` file.
+2. Put your passwords in a `credentials` file.
-2. Add the script to your firewall's whitelist.
+3. Add the script to your firewall's whitelist.
-3. Run the script.
+4. Run the script.
-4. Print your credentials using a generated `result.pwd` file.
+5. Print your credentials using a now open `result.pwd` file.

 # Example
+I assume you use default settings.

 Let's say you have some credentials that you want to print.
-Put them in `credentials` and run the script:
+Put them in `credentials.txt` and run the script:

 ```
 My secret GitHub credentials